What Is Email Marketing for Artists?

 Getting Leads Is Easy | Follow Up Makes or Breaks You

 A great place to start is social media.
 It is affordable, fast, and relatively easy to use.
 You can hire professionals or study how to use Instagram, Pinterest, Facebook, Twitter, or LinkedIn to gain awareness for your business.
-The process in nearly every case involves finding a way to get your potential customers on your email list.
+In nearly every case, the process involves finding a way to get your potential customers on your email list.
 Email marketing remains the most important and valuable way to manage leads that convert to buyers.

 Trust Your Instincts and Support Them with Research

 Begin with your instincts and feel for your market.
 Do your research to back up your ideas—test to refine the process.
 Improve by learning how others with similar businesses get people into their funnels.
-It's an easy-to-follow and transparent means.
+It's an easy-to-follow and transparent method.
 Join a mailing list of your top competitors and marketers whose work and products you admire and use.
-You will experience firsthand the exact steps, strategies and, tactics they use in their version of the customer journey.
+You will experience firsthand the exact steps, strategies, and tactics they use in their version of the customer journey.

 Getting an Opt-In Is the Critical First Step

-Have you heard the term lead magnet?
+Have you heard of the term lead magnet?
 It's digital marketing jargon to define your giveaway.
-That is what you use to encourage joining your email list.
+That is what you use to encourage others to join your email list.
 You cannot expect results from an offer to join your email list only to get more emails.
 It would be best if you gave something to encourage action.
-Some equate lead magnets to using an ethical bribe trading valuable content for contact information.
+Some equate lead magnets to using an ethical bribe to trade valuable content for contact information.

 You may wonder, "What is a lead magnet?"